DHIMANvivek/Covid-19_Live-Tracking_Android_Project/README.md

-# Title- Covid-19 Live Tracking Android Application
+# Title- Covid-19 Live Tracking Android Application ( Coding Part Of App in Master Branch :- https://github.com/THINKandroid01/Covid-19_Live-Tracking_Project.git )

 **Our Idea is : -**
 1. To cover all the important details to tackle with Corona Virus